What is the role of a Birth Doula?

 A Birth Doula is a knowledgeable and skilled caregiver of childbearing families, who provides physical comfort,

 emotional support, and information before, during, and just after childbirth.
+A birth doula does not have to be a mother or a medical professional, rather a warm, caring, and accepting person who takes pride in being a professional.
 As the latest professional to join the maternity care team, Doulas play a unique role in assisting families to have both a safe and memorable birth.

 Birth Doulas practice in hospital, birth center, and home birth settings, with all types of maternity care providers.